alchermd/nand2tetris/README.md

 ## Repository Structure

-> TODO: Describe how the repository is structured and how to run the project solutions.
+For each chapter, a README file containing my notes are found in the [chapters](./chapters) directory.
+In the same directory, a `project` folder contains the source code for that chapter's project.
+Instructions on how to run each chapter's project can be found in their respective README file.

 ## License